5jt/dyalog-cookbook/manuscript/structure.md

 Start at the root.
 We're going to be conservative about defining names in the root of the workspace.
 Why?
 Right now the program stands by itself and can do what it likes in the workspace.
 But in the future your program might become part of a larger APL system.
 In that case it will share the workspace root with other objects you don't know anything about right now.

 So your program will be a self-contained object in the workspace root.
 Give it a distinctive name, not a generic name such as `Application` or `Root`.
 From here on we'll call it `MyApp`.
-(We know: that's almost as bad!)
+(We know: almost as bad.)

 But there _are_ other objects you might define in the root.
 If you're using classes or namespaces that other systems might also use, define them in the root.
 For example, if `MyApp` should one day become a module of some larger system, it would make no sense for each module to have its own copy of, say, the APLTree class `Logger`.

 With this in mind, let's distinguish some categories of code, and how the code in `MyApp` will refer to them.

+General utilities and classes

-1. **General utilities and classes** For example, the `APLTreeUtils` namespace and the `Logger` class.
+: For example, the `APLTreeUtils` namespace and the `Logger` class.
 (Your program doesn't yet use these utilities.)
 In the future, other programs, possibly sharing the same workspace, might use them too.

-2. **Your program and its modules** Your top-level code will be in `#.MyApp`.
+Your program and its modules

+: Your top-level code will be in `#.MyApp`.
 Other modules and MyApp-specific classes may be defined within it.

-3. **Tools and utility functions specific to MyApp** These might include your own extensions to Dyalog namespaces or classes.
+Tools and utility functions specific to MyApp

+: These might include your own extensions to Dyalog namespaces or classes.
 Define them inside the app object, eg `#.MyApp.Utils`.

-4. **Your own language extensions and syntax sweeteners** For example, you might like to use functions `means` and `else` as simple conditionals.
+Your own language extensions and syntax sweeteners

+: For example, you might like to use functions `means` and `else` as simple conditionals.
 These are effectively your local _extensions_ to APL, the functions you expect always to be around.
 Define your collection of such functions into a namespace in the root, eg `#.Utilities`.

 The object tree in the workspace might eventually look something like: